Answers to common questions patients may have before consulting with a doctor.

 What health concerns can I see a doctor for?

-Important: For medical emergencies, always call 911.
+: For medical emergencies, always call 911.

 Our doctors are fully-licensed in the province they serve and can treat a wide variety of health concerns safely through video consultation.
 Where medically appropriate, our doctors may recommend a treatment plan that can include: Self-care, lab or imaging requisitions, a prescription, specialist referrals or a hand-off to emergency care.